saroarhossain57/my-commands/README.md

 # Some basic Shell Scripts.

- Some basic shell scripts for my personal use
+Here is some basic shell scirtps that I use for my own personal use.